Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs/README.md

 namespace.
 If you aren't familiar with shared access policies in Azure, you may wish to follow the step-by-step guide to [get an Event Hubs connection string][event_hubs_connection_string].

-Both the asynchronous and synchronous Event Hugb clients are created using `EventHubClientBuilder`.
+Both the asynchronous and synchronous Event Hub clients can be created using `EventHubClientBuilder`.
 Invoking `.buildAsyncClient()` or `.buildClient()` will create either an `EventHubAsyncClient` or `EventHubClient`.

 The snippet below creates an asynchronous Event Hub client.